 The rustic village of Shaxi (Sideng) was formerly an important stop on the Tea and Horse trail from Yunnan to Tibet.

 It lost its importance after the Ming Dynasty and for over 400 years Shaxi lead a secluded existence until 2001, when Shaxi was nominated as an endangered site by the World Monument Watch List and was renovated with the assistance of the Swiss Government.

-The overnight stay at Shaxi in a traditional, rustic lodge right at the former market place is definitely one of the highlight of this tour.
+The overnight stay at Shaxi in a traditional, rustic lodge near the former market place is definitely one of the highlight of this tour.